adamrehn/ue4-docker/.github/CONTRIBUTING.md

 ## Creating pull requests

 Before creating a pull request, please ensure sure you have tested your changes on all platforms to which the change applies (Linux / Windows Server / Windows 10 / macOS).

+## Autoformatting your changes

+ue4-docker uses [Black](https://github.com/psf/black) for its code formatting.
+If you are submitting changes, make sure to install and run Black:

+- `pip install --user black`
+- `black .` (invoked in repository root)
+- Now your code is properly formatted